OpenMagnetics/MAS/docs/magnetic/coil.md

 ```

 ## Sections Description
 This level or description is an increment to the previous one, adding more detail to the Functional level.
-It describes the winding with a granularity of sections (as described above).
+It describes the coil with a granularity of sections (as described above).

 If we represented the winding window of the core as a 2D rectangle, we would see the cross section of the wires as circles or rectangles (depending on the type of the wire).
 If we grouped the physical turns that belong to the same winding and only that one with encircling rectangles, these rectangles would represent the sections of our designs.
 A simple inductor will have only one section, and non-interleaved simple transformer will have two sections, and a transformer with primary and secondary interleaved once will have four sections.